neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Markdown syntax is also supported.
 To add a description, use the [`c.description('Description Text')`](../werkbank/DescriptionComposerExtension/description.html) method.

-The **tags** are a list of strings that categorize your use case.
+**Tags** are a list of strings that categorize your use case.
 You can view the tags of a use case in the "INSPECT" tab.
 In addition, the home page shows a list of all tags used in your project.
 Clicking on a tag will paste `tag:"TAG_NAME"` into the search field, filtering the use cases by that tag.
 To add tags, use the [`c.tags(['tag1', 'tag2'])`](../werkbank/TagsComposerExtension/tags.html) method.

-The **URLs** are a list of strings that link to documentation, issues, or other resources related to the use case.
+**URLs** are a list of strings that link to documentation, issues, or other resources related to the use case.
 You can view the URLs in the "INSPECT" tab under the "External Links" section.
 To add URLs, use the [`c.urls(['https://example.com'])`](../werkbank/UrlsComposerExtension/urls.html) method.